Workshop on Natural Farming for Sustainable Living

 Organic agriculture is a food production management system, which promotes and enhances agro-ecosystem health, including biodiversity, soil nutrient cycles and soil biological activity.
-It emphasizes on the use of local management practices taking into account that regional conditions require locally adapted systems.
+It emphasizes on the use of local management practices while taking into account the fact that regional conditions require locally adapted systems.

 Speech by Mr. S.M.
 Mohamed Idris, CAP President at the launching of CAP’s guidebook on Home Nutrition Garden, 18 May 2013.

 the home garden is traditionally a very important piece of land for rural households.
 But as our country developed and became more urbanised these backyard or kitchen gardens took a back seat, forgetting its potential for improving household food security and supply of nutrition.

 Home nutrition gardening can enhance food security in several ways.
 Families would have direct access to a diversity of fresh nutritionally-rich foods, save on food bills, earn extra income from sales of excess garden products and have contingency provision such as chillies and tomatoes during seasonal lean periods.

 CAP urges the Maritime Enforcement Agency of Malaysia - Agensi Penguatkuasaan Maritim Malaysia (APMM) to conduct more frequent operations in Penang waters particularly the South West District to control encroachment of trawler boats into inshore fishers zone in the state.